This page has been produced to give an overview of Brainhealth People

 EEG Neurofeedback for ADHD, Fibromyalgia, Autonomic Nervous System Dysfunctionality, Hormonal Dysfunctionality, Anxiety, Stress, Depression, Dementia, Obsessive-Compulsive Disorders, Eating Disorders, Post Traumatic Stress Disorder, Head Injury, Stroke Rehabilitation, Epilepsy, Mild Traumatic Brain Injury, Brain Trauma, Peak Performance.

-Tania Pilley – BSc (Hons) D.Clin Psych.
+Dr. Tania Pilley – BSc (Hons) D.Clin Psych.
 Dip.
 Family Therapy, EMDR Specialist Level 3, RGM, RMN.

-I have also worked extensively with children and have a Post Graduate Diploma in Family Therapy.
+I have also worked extensively with adults and have a Post Graduate Diploma in Family Therapy.
 I received my Doctorate from University College London and am actively involved in keeping up with the latest techniques and approaches that are evidence based.

 I have a particular interest in people who have been traumatised and have successfully treated both children and adults using Eye Movement Desensitisation Reprocessing (EMDR) and /or Cognitive Behavioural Therapy (CBT).
 (Both therapies are recommended by the National Institute of Clinical Excellence).